rvankoert/loghi-htr/README.md

 > [!WARNING]
 > Continuous model switching with `$model_path` can lead to severe processing delays.
 For most users, it's best to set the `LOGHI_MODEL_PATH` once and use the same model consistently, restarting the API with a new variable only when necessary.

+Optionally, you can add `"whitelist="` fields to add extra metadata to your output.
+The field values will be used as keys to lookup values in the model config.

 **Security and Authentication:**

 If security is enabled, you need to first authenticate by obtaining a session key.
 Use the `/login` endpoint with your API key: